Cursor x AdTech Hackathon

 The ZombieAgent controls boss behaviour through a hybrid action space approach: two continuous action parameters controlling movement (moveX and moveZ, each with ranges of (-1.0, 1.0), and one discrete action with two branches (0 = no attack, 1 = attack).
 Continuous movement actions enable smooth navigation toward or away from the player, whereas discrete actions provide clear decision points for attacking.
 The ZombieController executes these actions, updating the animator based on movement, triggering an attack state when the discrete action fires within the attack range (1.5 metres) and outside the cooldown period (1.5 seconds).

 Following the Dark Souls 3 principle that pattern recognition requires consistent consequence, attack damage remains fixed at 10 points per hit; the agent is unable to alter this.
-This suggests that failure remains informative, ensuring players can learn rather than dying to random spikes in boss damage.
+This helps to turn failure into an information source, ensuring players can learn rather than dying to random spikes in boss damage.
 The action space design resolves the Celeste minimal-punishment versus Dark Souls consistent-consequence tension identified in Semester 1 by enabling adaptive difficulty through behavioural parameters (attack frequency and movement aggression), while maintaining damage consistency.

 The reward function is extremely important to the whole system, as it is how the agent learns good and bad behaviours.
 I designed this function to balance multiple objectives: maintaining engagement, creating challenges, and preserving the learning value of failure.

-Outlined below is a table describing each behaviour, its reward, and the rationale for each.
+Outlined below is a table describing each behaviour, its reward, and the reason behind each.

 | Behaviour: | Reward: | Reasoning: |